kumaotto/blog-writer/README.md

 2. Increase screen brightness
 3. Ensure camera has permission
 4. Try a different QR code scanner app

+### ngrok Not Starting

+1. Check if ngrok is installed: `ngrok version`
+2. Install if missing: `brew install ngrok` (macOS)
+3. Check if port 3001 is available
+4. Look for error messages in server logs

 ### Images Not Uploading